Why Are You Losing Muscle On A GLP-1

 This is the part that gets glossed over in every online muscle loss debate.
 The conversation jumps straight to the intervention without ever asking: what was the foundation before the intervention?

-factors above — all of them.
+The factors above — all of them.
 That means comprehensive functional testing, not standard bloodwork.
 It means looking at free T3, reverse T3, cortisol patterns, fasting insulin, full sex hormone panels, inflammatory markers, and more.
 It means getting nutrition dialed — adequate protein, proper fat intake, electrolyte balance, strategic eating windows.
 It means addressing sleep, stress, and recovery as clinical priorities, not lifestyle afterthoughts.

 By the time a peptide enters the picture, the body is in a fundamentally different state.
 And the results are fundamentally different because of it.

-The clients I work with who have followed this approach — true Foundation First, not GLP-first — don’t lose muscle.
-They lose fat and gain lean tissue, even while using peptides.
-The tracking data backs that up consistently.
+The clients I work with who have followed this approach — true “Foundation First,” not GLP-first — don’t lose muscle.
+They actually lose fat and gain lean tissue, even while using both GLPs and other peptides.
+The tracking data backs this up consistently.

 That’s not a lucky outcome.
 That’s what happens when the work gets done in the right order.